florentpoujol/LeanPHP/docs/various-thinkering.md

 ## TODO

 - ConfigRepository : add dotted key support
-- Container: autowire parameter that have a different name with an attribute
+- Container: move the parameter stuff into its separate Parameter store, automatically fill the store with data comming from a config folder
 - PhpViewRenderer: add layouts, easy escaping
 - seeder command: allow to have files in env-named folder ?
 - entity hydrator: make it recursive, have a default interface>implementation for common data interfaces like DateTimeInterface, allow to call the constructor ?